JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 </div>

-Figure \@ref(fig:highd-data-clusters-algo-html) shows the four- and five-cluster $k$-means solutions, with cluster id used to colour the points.
+Figure \@ref(fig:highd-data-clusters-algo-html) shows the four- and five-cluster $k$-means solutions, with cluster id used to color the points.
 Neither solution captures the geometric nature of the true clusters, but they are both reasonable partitions of the data.
 To examine either one, it is best to subset to a single cluster to view in the tour.
 With each solution, the five original shapes are each split by the clustering.
 More than 5 clusters would be needed to better capture the original shapes.

 # Conclusion